 There are two reasons for that:

-- You have adequate knowledge on aeronautical subjects and can answer check pilot’s question quickly;
+- You have adequate knowledge of aeronautical subjects and can answer check pilot’s questions quickly;

 - Likewise, when the check pilot sees your excellent score in the written exam, they avoid asking too many questions.